pgpointcloud/pointcloud/README.md

 Where simple compression schemes fail, general purpose compression is applied to the dimension using zlib.
 The data area is a raw zlib buffer suitable for passing directly to the inflate() function.
 The size of the input buffer is given in the common dimension header.
 The size of the output buffer can be derived from the patch metadata by multiplying the dimension word size by the number of points in the patch.

-### Patch Binary (GHT) ####

-    byte:          endianness (1 = NDR, 0 = XDR)
-    uint32:        pcid (key to POINTCLOUD_SCHEMAS)
-    uint32:        1 = GHT compression
-    uint32:        npoints
-    uint32:        GHT data size
-    uint8:         GHT data

-GHT patches are much like dimensional patches, except their internal structure is more opaque.
-Use LibGHT to read the GHT data buffer out into a GHT tree in memory.

 ### Patch Binary (LAZ) ####

     byte:          endianness (1 = NDR, 0 = XDR)
     uint32:        pcid (key to POINTCLOUD_SCHEMAS)
-    uint32:        3 = LAZ compression
+    uint32:        2 = LAZ compression
     uint32:        npoints
     uint32:        LAZ data size
     data[]:        LAZ data

-LAZ patches are much like GHT patches.
 Use LAZPERF library to read the LAZ data buffer out into a LAZ buffer.

 ## Loading Data ##